arcanesugar/Chess/README.md

 A c chess program that runs in the console\
 \
+./main To start in cli mode
-To start in uci mode, edit the first line of settings.txt to be "mode uci"
+./main uci To start in uci mode

 ## CLI
 A list of commands can be accessed with "hlp" or "help"\